illioren/refrmblog/_posts/2020-09-21-refframe-and-blogging.md

 The traditional way of doing document search relies on lexical indexations and computing a document match score against the search query.
 While this approach works well for non-specialised material where nuances and specific contexts are often of little concern, it seems to fail to deliver satisfying answers in the context of scientific publications.

-To all this, I would add the fact that for some reasons, we choose to store a wide portion of mankind's knowledge in a non easily minable data format: PDF documents (I will come back to those in the near enough...)
+To all this, I would add the fact that for some reasons, we choose to store a wide portion of mankind's knowledge in a non easily minable data format: PDF documents (I will come back to those in the near future...)

 ##### And so?
 So I thought that I could put something together, make my life easier, and ideally open it to more people along the way.
 I had experience with programming and I liked solving problems, so why not give it a good wack and knock this one out of the way.